MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 You can enter multiple workspace IDs separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"workspaceID1","workspaceID2",..."workspaceIDN"`.

-You can find the workspace ID as follows:
+You can find the workspace ID using one of the following procedures:

-* Admin portal > Workspaces.
-Select workspace > More options (...) > Details
-* From the URL of a selected workpace.
+- Admin portal: Workspaces.
+Select workspace \> More options (...) \> Details.
+From the URL of a selected workpace.
-* PowerShell > Get-PowerBIWorkspace
+- PowerShell: Get-PowerBIWorkspace.

 ```yaml
 Type: MultiValuedProperty